cdizzy122/sq_cruise_ship_2/README.md

 Want to include ways to click the appointment reminder message to take us to the next appointment.

-Make classes more forgiving in time, can skip 20 min to get to a class if needed
+Make classes more forgiving in time, can skip 20 min to get to a class if needed so the user doesn't have to go up and down stairs to waste time or whatever.